jdgambrell/jg-projects/README.md

 ## Smart Car Seat
 ### Description:
 </br>
-This design is part of a group project for a graduate Embedded Systems Design course, and involves designing and implementing a device that can recognize when a child is left alone in a car.
-It functions to automatically sound an alarm to inform the guardian or bystanders if the temperature inside of the vehicle reaches dangerous levels, while also sending a text message alert to the driver.
-We have chosen to expand and enhance the work of Chao Li & Doreen Kobelo (2020), whose study, "Design of a Smart Car Seat to Prevent Heat-Related Deaths of Children Left Alone Inside Cars," forms the basis of our implementation.
-However, our objective is to improve and build upon their methodology in order to produce a more dependable and effective solution.
-This project is on-going.
+This design was part of a group project for a graduate Embedded Systems Design course, and involved designing and implementing a device that could recognize when a child is left alone in a car.
+It functioned to automatically sound an alarm to inform the guardian or bystanders if the temperature inside of the vehicle reached dangerous levels, while also sending a text message alert to the driver.
+We chose to expand and enhance the work of Chao Li & Doreen Kobelo (2020), whose study, "Design of a Smart Car Seat to Prevent Heat-Related Deaths of Children Left Alone Inside Cars," formed the basis of our implementation.
+However, our objective was to improve and build upon their methodology in order to produce a more dependable and effective solution.
+This project is complete and research paper submitted to the university.
 </br></br>

 </br>